Skip to Main Content

 3. Allows for combining credit card rewards

-Many business credit cards offer points, miles or cash back rewards.
+Many of the best business credit cards offer points, miles or cash back rewards.
 You can try choosing a business card with a sign-up bonus and rewards that fit your most common spending categories.

 If you have business and personal credit cards from the same issuer, it may be possible to combine your rewards.
 This could mean transferring your rewards balance to the card with the best redemption rate.

-For example, if you have the Chase Ink Business Preferred® Credit Card, you get a value of about 1.25 cents per point when you redeem points for travel with Chase’s Ultimate Rewards program.
-But if you also have the Chase Sapphire Reserve®, you get about 1.5 cents per point on travel redemptions through Chase.
+For example, if you have the Chase Ink Business Preferred® Credit Card, you get a value of 1.25 cents per point when you redeem points for travel with Chase’s Ultimate Rewards program.
+But if you also have the Chase Sapphire Reserve® personal card, you get 1.5 cents per point on travel redemptions through Chase.
 So it makes sense to transfer points to the personal card.

 This feature also comes in handy if you want to close one of your rewards cards with the same issuer.
 You can usually transfer your rewards balance to the card you keep.